mlockett42/litedb-async/README.md

 Each class or interface in the LiteDb library has an equivalent in the LiteDb.Async library.
 Each function that returns a task is named with the async suffix.
 You can then call LiteDb.ASync methods using similar syntax to calling async functions in EF Core.

 ### How do transactions work?
-A new database obejct is created and connects to the same source, the new database object also creates a new background worker thread for itself.
+A new database object is created and connects to the same source, the new database object also creates a new background worker thread for itself.
 It then calls the underlying LiteDb.BeginTrans function to use LiteDb's transaction functionality.